-In Explore you can use dashboards as a customizable space to share multiple queries with your Zendesk Support users.
-Explore dashboards contain several different features that enable you to better analyze your data.
-This includes features like breaking your dashboard into tabs to organize your query more efficiently, and adding filters, text, and other features to allow your agents to analyze your data exactly how they need to.
+In Explore, a dashboard is a customizable space to share information with your Zendesk Support users.
+Dashboards enable you to better analyze and organize your data with features like arranging your dashboard into tabs to organize your reports more efficiently, adding filters, text, and more.

 Creating a new dashboard

 There are two different ways you can create a new dashboard in Explore:

 Creating a new dashboard by adding a query

 If your workflow is based on building queries first then designing your dashboard around them, you can create a new dashboard direct from a query.
 When you save a query, select Save as new to Dashboard, then a new dashboard.
 After you see the save confirmation message in the upper right corner, you can find your dashboard in the Dashboards library.
 See Creating a dashboard from Query Builder.

 - Open an existing query in Query Builder.

 - In Query Builder, click Save > Save as new to Dashboard.

 - Select a new dashboard, then enter the name for your new dashboard.

 - Click Save.